message/iata/BH.md

 8. Flights from Iraq, Lebanon and Syria are suspended.
 - This does not apply to humanitarian, medevac and repatriation flights.
 9. Visa on arrival facility restarted.
-- This does not apply to passengers with a residence permit issued by Kuwait, Oman, Saudi Arabia or United Arab Emirates.
+- This does not apply to passengers with a residence permit issued by Kuwait, Oman, Saudi Arabia or United Arab Emirates, if arriving from a country other than Kuwait, Oman, Saudi Arabia and United Arab Emirates.
 10. Border crossing on the causeway is suspended.